copdips/copdips.github.io/_posts/2018/2018-10-18-using-gitlab-integrated-cicd-for-python-project-on-windows.md

 {% include toc title="Table of content" %}

-> Gitlab includes its own free CICD solution which works pretty well.
-This post will show you how to configure the Gitlab runner and give a example of the CICD configuration file `.gitlab-ci.yml` for a Python project running on Windows.
+> Gitlab ships with its own free CICD which works pretty well.
+This post will give you an example of the CICD file `.gitlab-ci.yml` for a Python project running on [Gitlab Windows runner](https://copdips.com/2018/09/install-gitlab-runner-on-windows-by-powershell-psremoting.html).

 # Some docs on the Internet